Blue-eyed darner (Aeshna multicolor)

 Welcome to the (Phil) Matthews Lab!
 Our lab is part of the Comparative Physiology group in the Department of Zoology at UBC, located in the Biological Sciences building.
 We have a broad interest in insect respiratory and biomechanical adaptations.
 Our goal is to understand how insects have adapted their tracheal gas exchange systems to function in different environments, and this work has led us to consider some unusual biomechanical systems in insects.
-Specifically we are currently exploring how aquatic chaoborid midge larvae have evolved the ability to control their buoyancy, as well as looking at the energetics and mechanics of sucking out xylem sap under tension.
+Specifically we are currently exploring how aquatic chaoborid midge larvae have evolved the ability to control their buoyancy, as well as looking at the energetics and mechanics of bugs that generate megapascals of tension within their feeding pump (cibarium) to suck xylem sap from plants.

 We use many experimental techniques to understand how both terrestrial and aquatic insects obtain sufficient O2 from their environment and how they regulate CO2 excretion and internal pH.
 This involves looking at the morphology of their gas exchange system, how the nervous system regulates gas exchange, and how this influences the acid-base balance of their haemolymph.
 Details of our current research projects, publications, and the people working in the lab, can be found on this website.